cerner/fhir.cerner.com/content/millennium/r4/diagnostic/observation.md

 _Implementation Notes_

+* Components are not currently supported when writing Blood Pressures.
+* Individual systolic and diastolic components will be paired upon subsequent search or read as long as the blood pressures are paired in Millennium.
+See [Configure Blood Pressure Event Set Pairing Hierarchy].
 * Only the body fields mentioned below are supported.
 Unsupported fields will be ignored.
 * Modifier fields should not be provided, and will cause the transaction to fail.